 Keep in mind that you need to plant enough for needed consumption as well as seed for the following year’s crop.
 Don’t let the idea of what to keep for planting cloud your thoughts.
 Just put the larger heads in a cool dry spot and label as “new crop” and the smaller ones just store in your garlic croc for addition to all your favorite dishes.

 Once you have your cloves in the ground you will want to put a nice layer of mulch over them.
 I use straw, but chopped leaves and hay are also good.
 The mulch will help protect the cloves from hard winter weather.
-If you are in a warmer climate then you could skip the mulch part until spring, when you can then mulch to help protect against weeds.
+If you are in a warmer climate then you could skip the mulching part until spring, when you can then mulch to help protect against weeds.

 At this point, your fall planting of garlic has been a success.
 Now all you have to do is wait until spring when you can then tend to your garlic to help ensure of another great summer harvest.